KasplatSnow/295A/replit.md

 ## Overview

 Secure Cloud Intelligence is a community-based smart surveillance web application that provides real-time anomaly detection from live video streams.
 The system features context-aware security monitoring with entity recognition, incident management, and community-focused privacy controls.
-Built as a full-stack TypeScript application with React frontend and Express backend, it emphasizes professional dashboard design, real-time data visualization, and granular privacy settings for shared surveillance scenarios.
+Built as a full-stack TypeScript application with React frontend and Express backend, it emphasizes professional dashboard design, real-time data visualization, granular privacy settings, and a complete light/dark theme system for shared surveillance scenarios.

 ## User Preferences